-Result Explanation Awarded scores Α Full compliance 20 points B (deviation) Almost full compliance 15 points C (deviation) Small part of the requirement is implemented No "C" scoring possible KO (= D) The requirement is not implemented 50% of the possible total amount of points is subtracted -> No certificate awarding is possible
+Result Explanation Awarded scores А Full compliance 20 points B (point of attention) Point of attention as it may lead to a future deviation.
+No "B" scoring is possible C (deviation) Part of the requirement is not implemented.
+5 points KO (= D) The requirement is not implemented KO non-conformity will subtract 50% of the possible total amount; the certificate cannot be issued.